 During the 2013-2014 Common Fund strategic planning process, the NIH community identified the need to understand how nuclear organization in space and time affects cellular function in health and disease.
 Recent advances in our understanding of genomics and epigenomics, coupled with technological breakthroughs in tools and methods to study and manipulate nuclear architecture, provide the opportunity to catalyze this nascent field of research.
 The Common Fund is launching the 4D Nucleome program to address these identified needs and opportunities.

-Program Staff associated with the new NIH Common Fund “4D Nucleome” Program will organize a webinar for potential applicants to the six 4DN FOAs on Monday, November 10th at 12 noon Eastern Time.
+Program Staff associated with the new NIH Common Fund “4D Nucleome” Program conducted a webinar for potential applicants to the six 4DN FOAs on Monday, November 10.

 4D Nucleome Program Announces First Funding Opportunities